domaindrivendev/Swashbuckle.WebApi/README.md

 #### GroupDeclarationsBy ####

-This option accepts a lambda as a strategy for grouping api's into ApiDeclarations.
+This option accepts a lambda as a strategy for grouping actions into ApiDeclarations.
 The default implementation groups by controller name.

 #### PostFilter ####